aws-samples/aws-iot-core-https-x509certificate-python-node/README.md

 Install the required python packages and execute the above code.
 You should see that above code is publishing messages successfully to AWS IoT core, with a HTTP Status Code of 200.
 You can also very that in AWS IoT console.

 # 4.NodeJs code to publish to AWS IoT Core using HTTPs protocol and X509Certificate
-Create a directory for solution called 'NodeSample'.
+Create a directory for solution called 'node samples'.

 Initialize the project and install required packages using npm.